dashpay/platform/packages/dashmate/README.md

 ### Doctor

-The `doctor` command analyzes the node configuration and state.
-As a result, it provides a list of potential problems ans solutions.
+The `doctor` command analyzes the node configuration and state to provide a list of potential problems and solutions.

 ```
 Dashmate node diagnostic.
 Bring your node to a doctor